Pedro-Roque/reswarm_dmpc/README.md

 This package provides system models and Model Predictive Controllers to control a team of [Astrobees](https://github.com/nasa/astrobee) free-flyers for both setpoint stabilization and trajectory tracking.

-**NOTE**: This package requires an installed version of RTI DDS /along with the NASA-bundled RTI debians), and depends on the PR [Simulation PMC Timeout Update](https://github.com/nasa/astrobee/pull/204).
+**NOTE**: This package requires an installed version of RTI DDS (along with the NASA-bundled RTI debians), and depends on the PR [Simulation PMC Timeout Update](https://github.com/nasa/astrobee/pull/204).

 ## Installation
 This package depends on ROS Kinetic, but should be compatible with newer versions of ROS.
 It is assumed that the user previously installed ROS on his system.